mylette/vim-gym/README.rst

 The Vim Style of Taking Notes
 =============================

-The workflow in this project is builds on top of Vim's capability to work with multiple files simultaneously.
+This project builds on top of Vim's capability to work with multiple files simultaneously.
 Note-taking requires flexibility and that is exactly what Vim delivers.

 First of all, when working with multiple files configure your environment so that it support so-called fuzzy search by setting ``set path+=**`` and ``set wildmenu``.
-Unfortunately, these commands are not appreciated sufficiently, considering that they upgrade Vim from an airplane to a spaceship.
-With this configuration, you want to start building a habit of opening your files in Vim from the top-most directory of your projects.
-This allows you to use ``:find`` to easily jump into files scattered throughout your project using auto-complete.
-In case you have a list with items that are names of other files (notes) simply move the cursor over the name of a file and press ``gf`` to go to that file.
-Not to mention that both of these commands are able to open files directly into multiple windows.
-If that is not enough try setting add ``suffixesadd`` and ``includeexpr`` to open files without typing their file extensions, as well as by requesting Vim to manipulate file names before opening them.
-These two amazing features allow you to use any kind of markup language you want to write your notes.
-Would you like to create files?
-Chose which works better for you ``:new`` or ``:e``.
+These settings, unfortunately, don't get the attention they deserve considering that they upgrade Vim from an airplane to a spaceship.
+With this configuration, you want to start building a habit of opening files in Vim from the top-most directory of projects.
+This allows using ``:find`` to easily jump into files scattered throughout the project with autocomplete (``TAB``).
+In case there is a filename in the text simply move the cursor over the name of the file and press ``gf`` to go to that file.
+Not to mention that both ``:find`` and ``gf`` are able to open files directly into multiple windows.
+If that is not enough try setting ``suffixesadd`` and ``includeexpr`` to open files without typing their file extensions, as well as by requesting Vim to manipulate file names before opening them.
+These two amazing features allow you to use any kind of markup language you want for writing notes.
+Would you like to create files from Vim?
+Choose which one works better for you ``:new`` or ``:e``.

 It's easy to lose track of opened files but rest assured that the Vim buffer keeps a list for you, all you need to do is ask ``:ls``.
-Editing a file from the buffer is as easy as saying ``:b{pattern}`` where ``pattern`` is a unique part in the file name, which could be even a single letter!
+Editing a file from the buffer is as easy as saying ``:b{pattern}`` where ``{pattern}`` is a unique part in the file name, which could be even a single letter!
 This gets even simpler if you want to go back to a file where you were a second ago, simply use ``CTRL-6``!
-If you are good at keeping track of the jumps you made don't forget to use ``CRTL-o`` and ``CRTL-i``, this will bring you home in a blink of an eye (this one is easy to overuse, but don't be Hulk - don't smash).
+If you are good at keeping track of the jumps you made don't forget to use ``CRTL-o`` and ``CRTL-i``, this will bring you home in a blink of an eye (this one is easy to overuse, so don't be Hulk - don't smash).

 Still not impressed?
 Here is a real case scenario.
-You are editing your notes from the previous month and you have 20+ files opened in your Vim session, you suddenly realize that it would be a great idea to add the same hyperlink, pointing to a table of content file, at the end of every opened files in your buffers.
-This very simple problem would probably be an opening scene to a horror movie in most text editors, but in Vim all you have to do is make a small macro called ``r``
+You are editing your notes from the previous month and you have 20+ files opened in your Vim session.
+Suddenly you realize that it would be a great idea to add the same hyperlink, pointing to a table of content file, at the end of every opened files in your buffers.
+This very simple problem would probably be an opening scene for a horror movie in most text editors, but in Vim all you have to do is make a small macro called ``r``

 .. code:: vim